 Adapted from the award winning novel, The Kite Runner Theatre Breaks returns to the West End

-The critically acclaimed production of Khaled Hosseini’s best selling novel The Kite Runner has returned to London and to the Playhouse theatre for a limited run and The Kite Runner Theatre Breaks are now available this summer .
+The critically acclaimed production of Khaled Hosseini’s best selling novel The Kite Runner returned to London and to the Playhouse theatre for a limited run in the summer of 2017.

-Here’s what the critics had to say about the stunning and mesmerising stage adaptation :
+Here’s what the critics said about the stunning and mesmerising stage adaptation :